Amdrel/jamiekuppens.com/content/post/writing-a-chip-8-virtual-machine-in-rust/index.md

 {{< /highlight >}}

-In my interpreter I use the [byteorder](https://crates.io/crates/byteorder) crate to get proper values from the ram.
+In my interpreter I use the [byteorder](https://crates.io/crates/byteorder) crate to get proper values from ram.
 The loop reads instructions from ram and calls an execution function that checks the opcodes and performs their tasks.
-Most of the work that went into the project was implementing the opcodes and interfacing with the operating system for sound and display.
+Most of the work that went into the project was implementing the opcodes and interfacing with the operating system for input, sound, and display.

 ### Summary

 CHIP-8 is a great way to get introduced to emulation and I highly recommend implementing your own interpreter if this interests you.
+The project took me a week to complete in my free time and I learned a lot during this journey.
 You should be able to implement CHIP-8 with any modern programming language, but I recommend using a language that has a good type system to avoid frustration.
 Feel free to check out my source code on [Github](https://github.com/Reshurum/notch), but I highly recommend doing this yourself.

-Many thanks to [yupferris](https://github.com/yupferris) for inspiring me to take on this endeavor as I feel like this project has made me a better engineer.
+Many thanks to [yupferris](https://github.com/yupferris) for inspiring me to take on this endeavor as I feel like this endeavor has made me a better engineer.